fredericferry/wind_div_rot/README.md

 Illustrate the wind-mass relation, compute the geostrophic wind and the divergence and vorticity fields from NCEP reanalysis

+THIS CODE IS NOT FUNCTIONNAL YOU WILL HAVE TO CODE THE MISSING PARTS (THIS SHOULD NOT BE TOO DIFFICULT).

 Note 1 : This code was developed for educationnal purposes, and for French students.
 So the comments in the notebook are in French but the graphics and legends are in English.

 Note 2 : If you have any comment/suggestion, if you find this code useful --> please send me an email : mailto:frederic.ferry@meteo.fr